-Regarding spatial extent, the EPA includes the Water Conservation Areas, the Arthur R. Marshall Loxahatchee National Wildlife Refuge and the Everglades National Park, and encompasses most of what remains of a once-larger Everglades ecosystem.
-This larger system extended from the south shore of Lake Okeechobee to the mangrove estuaries of Florida Bay and covered more than 10,000 square kilometers.
-Urban and agricultural development during this century have reduced the present-day Everglades to 50 percent of its original size (Mitsch and Gosselink, 2000), of which 3,400 square kilometers have been impounded within the WCAs (SFWMD, 1992a & b; Light and Dineen, 1994).
+With regard to spatial extent, the historic Everglades system once extended from the south shore of Lake Okeechobee to the mangrove estuaries of Florida Bay and covered more than 10,000 square kilometers.
+Urban and agricultural development during this century, however, have reduced the present-day Everglades to 50 percent of its original size (Mitsch and Gosselink, 2000), of which 3,400 square kilometers have been impounded within the WCAs (SFWMD, 1992a & b; Light and Dineen, 1994).
 The remaining wetland still contains a variety of habitats (e.g., tree islands, wet prairies and aquatic sloughs) that support unique biotic communities and is widely recognized as an ecosystem of immense regional and international importance (SFWMD, 1992a; Lodge, 1994; Maltby and Dugan, 1994).

-The loss of spatial extent has been accompanied by altered flow regimes and water quality.
-As a result, overall biotic integrity of the remaining Everglades is endangered.
-This position is based, in part, on undesirable changes observed in water quality, flora and fauna in portions of the EPA during the last several decades (Davis and Ogden, 1994).
-These changes include: establishment of pronounced nutrient gradients in the WCAs downstream of major discharge structures; replacement, with cattail, of large areas once dominated by sawgrass and periphyton; decline in wading bird populations; and species changes in periphyton and macroinvertebrate communities (Davis and Ogden, 1994; SFWMD, 1992a & b).
-These environmental impacts have been attributed to urban and agricultural development, a disruption of the system's natural hydroperiod and an introduction of nutrient-rich runoff to the EPA from the 2,800 square-kilometer Everglades Agricultural Area (EAA) (SFWMD 1992a, b, c; Chapters 2 and 3 in 2000 and 2001 Everglades Consolidated Reports).
+The loss of spatial extent has been accompanied by altered flow regimes and water quality, thereby endangering the overall biotic integrity of the remaining Everglades (Davis and Ogden, 1994).
+Hydrology of the ecosystem is a major focus of the Comprehensive Everglades Restoration Plan (CERP, Chapter 7) that will undertake major projects addressing water supply for man and nature spanning at least three decades.
+The combined influence of changes in water quality and quality has produced a suite of undesirable impacts.
+These include: establishment of pronounced nutrient gradients in the WCAs downstream of major discharge structures; replacement, with cattail, of large areas once dominated by sawgrass and periphyton; decline in wading bird populations (recent increases are reported in Chapter 6); and species changes in periphyton and macroinvertebrate communities (Davis and Ogden, 1994; SFWMD, 1992a and b).
+These environmental impacts have been attributed to urban and agricultural development, a disruption of the system's natural hydroperiod and an introduction of nutrient-rich runoff to the EPA from the 2,800 square-kilometer Everglades Agricultural Area (SFWMD 1992a, b, c; Chapters 2 and 3 in 2000 and 2001 Everglades Consolidated Reports).
+Phosphorus has been identified as the nutrient most responsible for changes in periphyton and plant communities within the EPA (Koch and Reddy, 1992; McCormick and O'Dell, 1996; McCormick et al., 1998).
 Such impacts from agricultural drainage are not unique to South Florida and are often severe (Lemly et al., 2000).